Can I get a mortgage on unemployment?

 Another option may be a non-occupant co-signor.
-While co-signors generally can’t help make up for poor credit, they can be especially helpful to fill income voids on a mortgage application.
+While co-signors generally can’t make up for poor credit, they can be especially helpful to fill income voids on a mortgage application.

 Qualify for a mortgage based on an offer letter

-If you were laid off or furloughed as a result of coronavirus, but you’ve received a job offer, there may another option for you.
+If you were laid off or furloughed as a result of the coronavirus, but you’ve received a job offer, there may another option for you.